strangemother-exp/radii-fractal/Doc.md

 A radii is a set of Circles (or Cogs) applied to the algorithm to be used within the nested chain.

-A radii can contain many Cogs. each Cog affects the children cogs and these changes can be ready back through methods.
+A radii can contain many Cogs. each Cog affects the children cogs and these changes can be read back through methods.

 ### A Cog

 A cog contains all the variables needed to compute the 2d position, along with callbacks to help read the values created.

+### facts

++ A cog will complete one revolution at the speed as a parent cog, regardless of size

+    radii.cog('first', .9, 0.01);
+    radii.cog('second', .1, -0.01);
+    // Both cogs will meet revolutions

 # Getting Started